Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Conclusion

 In this paper, we presented three improvements over the work of~\cite{azulay2021multigridaugmented}.
 By introducing our implicit layer to the encoder-solver architecture, we were able to achieve faster convergence and overcome the limited field of view of standard convolutional layers.
 Additionally, we adopted architectural enhancements to speed up both the forward and backward computations of the CNNs.

 Due to the reduction in the number of parameters and FLOPs, our proposed networks both train and predict faster than previous works, even with the use of the implicit layer at the coarsest level.
 Our last contribution in this paper is the use of a multiscale training procedure.
 In multiscale training, networks are exposed to problems of different sizes, while larger problems appear less often, thus reducing overall computation time and data demands for training.
-In other words, training relies primarily on large numbers of examples of smaller problems, while augmenting with a reduced number of larger problems.
+In other words, training relies primarily on large numbers of examples of smaller problems, while augmenting with fewer larger problems.

 We demonstrated these improvements with supporting numerical experiments on several datasets of increasing difficulty.
-We showed that networks incorporating the implicit layer lead to better convergence and scale better with the size of the problem.
-We also showed that these networks scale better to problems that are larger than their training data.
-Our experiments also serve to show that multiscale training enables better generalization to unseen sizes, compared to networks trained on a smaller variety of sizes.
-Our architecture was also tested and performed quite well on slowness models that are outside of the distribution of the training data.
+We showed that networks incorporating the implicit layer lead to better convergence and scaling with the size of the problem.
+We also showed that these networks scale better to problems larger than their training data.
+Our experiments also show that multiscale training enables better generalization to unseen sizes, compared to networks trained on a smaller variety of sizes.
+Our architecture was also tested and performed quite well on slowness models that are outside the training data distribution.

 Lastly, we presented results that indicate that the forward application of our networks is indeed faster.
-For future work, we will consider three-dimensional problems for which the training is quite challenging on reasonable hardware.
+For future work, we will consider three-dimensional problems for which the training on reasonable hardware is quite challenging.
 Furthermore, the performance of both the forward and backward passes could be improved by a custom GPU implementation of these methods (e.g., the implicit layer) instead of relying on readily available PyTorch operators.